CitiesSkylinesModding/PdxModsIntlCrawler/README.md

-# pdxmods-intl-detector
+# pdxmods-intl-scrapper

-A simple tool to find mods from Paradox Mods supporting community-supported translations
+A simple tool to find mods from Paradox Mods supporting community-supported translations.